 Competency Areas

-To aid the nominating committee in selecting a group of officers according to the guidelines established by the Constitution and Bylaws of the Idaho FFA Association, state officer candidates will be evaluated on their skill/ability in eight key competency areas.
+To aid the nominating committee in selecting a group of officers according to the guidelines established by the Constitution and Bylaws of the Idaho FFA Association, state officer candidates will be evaluated on their skill/ability in these eight key competency areas.

 Communication – Demonstrates the effective use of various forms of communication, i.e., non-verbal, listening, written, speaking, and facilitation to convey a message in both large group and one-on-one settings.